-Small and Disadvantaged Communities
+Principal Forgiveness for Small and Disadvantaged Communities

-In 2019, the SRF Program responded to requests from Governor Lee regarding rural community assistance by prioritizing allocation of subsidy for water and wastewater infrastructure (in the form of principal forgiveness and lower interest rates) to communities identified as both small and economically disadvantaged.
+The SRF Program continues to respond to requests from Governor Lee regarding rural community assistance by prioritizing allocation of subsidy for water and wastewater infrastructure (in the form of principal forgiveness and lower interest rates) to communities identified as both small and economically disadvantaged.
 Eligibility of CWSRF principal forgiveness will be determined based on the most current ATPI.
 Small communities are those with a population of 10,000 or less per designation by EPA guidelines.
-To be considered disadvantaged, the community must score 60 or less on the index.
+To be considered disadvantaged, the community must score 50 or less on the ATPI.
 The affordability criteria from the ATPI will also be used to prioritize projects that have the same number of points from the PRL.
 Communities with greater economic need and smaller populations will be given a higher ranking.
-Standard principal forgiveness for eligible communities will be provided at 10% of the loan value (not to exceed \$2,000,000 in total principal discounted for a single loan or project within a year, and within total SRF allotted principal forgiveness for a given fiscal year).
+Standard principal forgiveness for eligible communities will be provided at 20% of the loan value (total project costs not to exceed \$2,500,000 for a single loan or project within a year, and within total SRF allotted principal forgiveness for a given fiscal year).